 Once you click into a match you can then view that match’s tree (if public), shared surnames and tree members, shared matches, and regions where shared tree members originated.
 Each of these options is useful in its own way.

-On the regions tab, say you have a name for an ancestor, but don’t know where the ancestor was from.
-Your regions map can help narrow down where to focus your source search for possible matches to that ancestor.
+For example, shared matches are an easy way to determine which side of your family a match is on if you already have confirmed relatives in your matches where the relation is known, like an aunt or uncle.
+Or, with the map and locations tab, say you have a name for an ancestor but don’t know where the ancestor was from.
+Your region map can help narrow down where to focus your source search for possible matches to that ancestor.

 Automatically generated genealogical goodies: